PDIS/transcript/2023-08-30-Conversation-with-Obama-Foundation.md

 > (laughter)

+### Audrey Tang:
-Yeah.
-But the ideas we talked about last time, plurality, within the Democracy Network, there's now an entire section called Plurality Section.
+The ideas we talked about last time, plurality, within the Democracy Network, there's now an entire section called Plurality Section.
 And they focus on bridge-making mechanisms to build cooperation across differences.
 Basically, the thing we just talked about.

 And recently, there's also the Plurality Research Network.
 And the work that we did with OpenAI and Anthropic that I just talked to was also part of the plurality.
 It's called GETTING-Plurality Research Network.
 So, it's now becoming a movement of sorts.